MLXIO

 Introduction to CI/CD and the AWS DevOps Ecosystem

-• AWS CodeBuild: Builds, tests, and packages code in isolated environments.
+• AWS CodeBuild: Builds, tests, scans, and packages applications in managed build environments.

-• AWS CodeDeploy: Automated deployment to EC2, Lambda, on-premises, and more.
+• AWS CodeDeploy: Automates deployments to EC2, on-premises servers, AWS Lambda, and Amazon ECS.

-• Amazon CloudWatch: Monitors logs, metrics, and application health.
+• Amazon CloudWatch: Collects logs, metrics, alarms, and dashboards for build and deployment visibility.

-• AWS CloudFormation: Infrastructure as code (IaC) for consistent environments.
+• AWS CloudFormation / AWS CDK: Defines infrastructure as code for repeatable environments.

 Prerequisites and AWS Account Setup

-Before you begin to setup CI CD AWS DevOps pipelines, ensure you have:
+Before you setup CI CD AWS DevOps pipelines, confirm you have:

 Setting Up IAM Roles